FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 of Turkish in Iran: the "Turkman Dialect Group" and the

-group in English is the "Khorasan dialects of Turkish" or
+English is the "Khorasan dialects of Turkish" or "Khorasan

-are spoken by all Turks in the country except for the Khorasan Turks.
-The Turkman
+the country and are spoken by all Turks except for the Khorasan Turks.
+The

-dialect group includes the dialects of the Qashqai tribal confederation in
+Turkman dialect group includes the dialects of the Qashqai tribal confederation

-southern Iran, as well as all Turkish dialects in Central and Southern Iran.
-These
+in southern Iran, as well as all Turkish dialects in Central and Southern Iran.

-dialects are not an independent southern branch of Oghuz Turkish, but rather a
+These dialects are not an independent southern branch of Oghuz Turkish, but

-subgroup of the Turkman dialect group.
-The dialects spoken in eastern and
+rather a subgroup of the Turkman dialect group.
+The dialects spoken in eastern

-southern Turkey, Iraq, other areas in the Middle East and Southern Caucasus,
+and southern Turkiye, Iraq, other areas in the Middle East, and the Southern

 dialect," spoken in and around the city of Songur and its surrounding